Skip to main content

 • -n the address of the nameserver

-• -o the flag to create a ordered Topic
+• -o the flag to create a ordered topic

 The following sample code provides an example on how to send and receive ordered messages in Java: